lucascourot/Keep-It/README.md

 # Configure the application

 The application is based on the Sails (http://sailsjs.org/) Node.js web framework.
-It used mongodb to store the data the Redis to store the sessions.
+It uses mongodb to store the data the Redis to store the sessions.

 The configuration of the application is located in config/.
 For example, if you want to manage i18n, you will find the translation files in config/locales and config/i18n.js.